Can We Move On: From the Trope of the ‘Controlling’ Girlfriend

 Related on The Swaddle:

-Can We Move on?
-From the Posh Girl Trope That Uses Privilege to Justify Misogyny
+Can We Move On: From the Posh Girl Trope That Uses Privilege to Justify Misogyny

-She cites research that found that exposure to sexist humor led to men exhibiting a greater tolerance to sexual harassment in the workplace, as well as a greater willingness to rape a woman.
-Another study found that men who were more hostile towards women also recommended larger funding cuts to a women’s organization at their university after watching sexist comedy skits.
+She cites research that found exposure to sexist humor led men, who already exhibited a degree of hostile sexism in their views, to have an even greater tolerance to sexual harassment in the workplace, as well as a greater willingness to rape women.
+Another study found that men who were more hostile towards women, also recommended larger funding cuts to a women’s organization at their university, after watching sexist comedy skits.
+As Prasad wrote, the jokes may not birth hostility towards women, but they certainly encourage and reinforce existing hostility.

 Moreover, this trope is sometimes used to paint even reasonable behavior by female characters in a bad light.
 Take Soha Ali Khan’s character in Dil Maange More, for instance.
 She refuses to sacrifice her ambition of becoming a flight attendant for her college boyfriend, who doesn’t want her to ever leave their hometown.
 However, the audience is supposed to hate her because she’s controlling, and refuses to let him play football — fine, fair, he has a right to pursue his passion.
 But the movie simply uses that as a device to turn the audience against her, and so much so, that we’re supposed to feel bad for poor, heartbroken Shahid Kapoor’s character when she eventually leaves the town to enroll at a vocational training school as she had always intended to.
 Why is it fair to deem her controlling for stopping Kapoor’s character from playing football, but treat his refusal to let her go as love?